Basic Information about Human Subjects Research

 If you are an EPA researcher, you can find more information about required documentation for each project type and instructions on how to submit your project for HSRRO review on the Program in Human Research Ethics and Oversight's (PHREO) intranet site.

-If you are applying for a grant or fellowship through the National Center for Environmental Research (NCER) you can find specific information on what to submit on their website.
+If you are applying for a human subjects research grant you can find specific information on the request for agreement.

 For other parties interested in requirements for human subjects review at EPA, please contact the HSRRO.